oneanupam/kubernetes-lab/docs/dockerfile_instructions.md

 spec:
   containers:
     - name: ubuntu
-      image: anupam-ubuntu
+      image: ubuntu-mixed:v1.0
       args: ["hello anupam"]

 # what if we want to replace the ENTRYPOINT command itself?
 Then use the "command" key in the pod definition.
-So, the command filed corresponds to ENTRYPOINT instruction in dockerfile, considering the above example.
+So, the command field corresponds to ENTRYPOINT instruction in dockerfile, considering the above example.

 apiVersion: v1
 kind: Pod